Dan503/time-input-polyfill/README.md

 # Time Input Polyfill

+> This polyfill is currently in a pre-release state while testing is being conducted.
+>
+> **It is not ready for use in production yet!**

 - ✔️ Modeled after the Chrome and Firefox implementations
 - ✔️ Fully keyboard and screen reader accessible
+- ✔️ Usable on mobile devices as well
 - ✔️ Submits the same values to servers as real time inputs
 - ✔️ Only downloads the full polyfill code in the browsers that need it
-- ✔️ Usable on mobile devices as well

 Demo available here: https://dan503.github.io/time-input-polyfill/